 ESG investors select stocks based on companies committed to positive social and environmental change.
 This means they are seeking out companies that have proven track records of treating their employees well, are producing safe products, and are taking steps to reduce their harmful impact on the environment.

-ESG investors typically take a long-term approach to invest, seeking companies with profitable business models that create positive change in the world.
-ESG investors often focus on socially responsible investing (SRI) indexes, often referred to as sustainable or accountable indexes.
+ESG investors typically take a long-term approach to investing, seeking companies with profitable business models that create positive change in the world.
+ESG investors often focus on socially responsible investing (SRI) indexes, referred to as sustainable or accountable indexes.

 What Is Responsible (Sustainable) Investment?

 As we’ve already discussed, sustainable investments are related to ESG investing.
 However, sustainable investments go a bit further than ESG’s support by incorporating environmental, social, and financial factors.
 This means that sustainable investment takes ESG investing one step further by considering the economic impact of a company’s actions.

 While ESG investors want to see a company that is environmentally and socially conscious, sustainable investors want to see a company that is financially sustainable as well.